You should plan to arrive at the boathouse near at least 10 minutes before the scheduled start of your session. Directions to the parking is here.

 If you haven’t viewed the prep materials online you might want to do that, now.
 This will help you understand the terminology of the sport and help you get the most of this short introduction session.

 You should come prepared to have fun and to learn new things.
-Rowing is very easy with just a few basic steps in each stroke but, like any new activity, it can be challenging to master at first.
+Rowing is easy with just a few basic steps in each stroke but, like any new activity, it can be challenging to master at first.
 While simple, there are many things to learn all at once.
 The key is to relax.
+Rowing takes an hour to learn and a lifetime to master with lots of fun in between.

 You should bring the following:

 - You should wear comfortable shorts and shirt that are not loose.
-Loose clothing, especially shorts, can get caught in the seat.
+Loose clothing, especially shorts, can get caught in the seat and oar handles.

 - Wearing a hat and sunglasses that are not likely to fall off can be a good idea.